Salomon Brothers

 Salomon Brothers, Inc., was an American multinational bulge bracket investment bank headquartered in New York City.
 It was one of the five largest investment banking enterprises in the United States and a very profitable firm on Wall Street during the 1980s and 1990s.
 Its CEO and chairman at that time, John Gutfreund, was nicknamed "the King of Wall Street".

 Salomon Brothers served many of the largest corporations in America.
 It was a leading underwriter of corporate bonds and one of the top firms in futures and options (known as "derivatives") and in securitization in a range of asset classes including commercial real estate securities.

-The bank was famed for its "cutthroat corporate culture that rewarded risk-taking with massive bonuses, punishing poor results with a swift boot."
+The bank was famed for its "cutthroat corporate culture that rewarded risk-taking with massive bonuses, punishing poor results with a swift boot".
 In Michael Lewis' 1989 book Liar's Poker, the insider descriptions of life at Salomon gave way to the popular view of banking in the 1980s and 1990s as a money-focused and work-intensive environment.
 It was acquired by Travelers Group in 1997, which in turn became part of Citigroup the next year.

 In February 2022, it was announced that the Salomon Brothers brand will be revived by a group of former employees and execs and operate as full-service investment bank again.

 History

 Founding

-Founded in 1910 by Arthur, Herbert, and Percy Salomon and a clerk, Ben Levy.
+Founded in 1910 by Arthur, Herbert, and Percy Salomon, sons of Sophia Flora Heilbron and Ferdinand Salomon, along with a clerk, Ben Levy.
 The founding Salomon Brothers are descendants of Haym Salomon, primary financier of the American Revolutionary War, Consul to France, and childhood friend to Robert Morris, Founding Father and Superintendent of Finance of the United States.
 The company remained a partnership until the early 1980s.
 William Salomon, the son of Percy Salomon, became a managing partner and the head of the company in 1963.

 In 1967, Salomon Brothers sponsored Muriel Siebert, the first woman to obtain a trading license on the floor of the New York Stock Exchange.